alvarorf/rubyEnumerables/README.md

 # Bubble-Sort
 In this project the ruby enumerables methods are implemented.
+The purpose of this project is to gain a better understanding of the methods in Ruby's enumerable modules and to understand the usage of loops and blocks.

+Here is a screenshot:

 ![screenshot](/screenshot.png)